WPaczula/JS-fundamentals/08-asynchronous-programming/README.md

     <h1>Asynchronous programming</h1>
 </div>

-Async programming is an important JS concept as the whole language runs on a single thread only (https://www.youtube.com/watch?v=8aGhZQkoFbQ).
+Async programming is an important JS concept as the whole language runs on a single thread only (good video to wrapp your head around it - https://www.youtube.com/watch?v=8aGhZQkoFbQ).

 <h2>Table of contents</h2>